openacid/slim/README.md

 main memory.

-This is what `slim` does, keeps as little information as possible in main memory, as a minimised index of huge amount external data.
+This is what `slim` does, keeps as little information as possible in main memory, as a minimized index of huge amount external data.

 -   `SlimIndex`: is a common index structure, building on top of `SlimTrie`.